nikkilr88/egghead-asciicasts/introduction-to-reactive-programming/lessons/rxjs-use-rxjs-async-requests-and-responses.md

 Observables go beyond that.
 Of course, they can have just one event happening on them, but they can also have multiple.
 That's why observables are more powerful than promises because they can have multiple events.
 This is pretty nice, and it shows how observables are more powerful.

-We still have a problem with our example here, because we have a `subsribe` inside another `subsribe` and this reminds us of callback hell.
+We still have a problem with our example here, because we have a `subscribe` inside another `subscribe` and this reminds us of callback hell.
 We don't want to go to that direction, definitely.
 How can we solve this?

 We know that `Rx.Observable` has operators such as `.map` and things like that.
 What if we were to try mapping the request to the `response`?
 That makes some sense.
 Let's create a `responseStream` that will be the `requestStream` mapped.
 It means that we're mapping each of these `requestUrl` strings to...